PRX/acceptance-tests/README.md

 - Watch tests run in real time in the browser
 - Debug tests using browser developer tools

-The Test Runner is particularly useful during test development and debugging.
-You can set a `debugger` statement or inspect the DOM!
+The Test Runner is particularly useful during test development and debugging -- You can set a `debugger` statement or inspect the DOM using familiar chrome debugger tools.

 ## Writing Tests